Streaming SSR with Declarative Shadow DOM — How It Works

 LCP (Largest Contentful Paint): Because the DSD template includes the actual rendered content (headings, text, images), the LCP element is in the initial HTML payload.
 It doesn't wait for JavaScript to render it.
 Googlebot sees the same content.

-FID / INP (Interaction to Next Paint): The app bundle is small (~8 kB gzipped).
-JavaScript parse time is minimal compared to React or Vue SSR apps.
+FID / INP (Interaction to Next Paint): The app bundle is small — JavaScript parse time is minimal compared to React or Vue SSR apps.
+See the benchmarks for the current per-route gzipped weights across all three Litro adapters and the framework's competitors.

 Edge Adapter Note

-For Cloudflare Workers, convert the AsyncIterable<string> from renderToStream() to a Web ReadableStream manually:
+For Cloudflare Workers, the adapter's AsyncIterable<string> output can be wrapped in a Web ReadableStream instead:

 const stream = new ReadableStream({